About the review

 She has qualifications in law, social work and urban planning.
 Her formal training in public sector policy, regulation and service delivery includes completing the Executive Fellows program at the Australia New Zealand School of Government (ANZSOG).

-She will bring her extensive experience and knowledge of health regulation in Australia to the complexity review.
+She brought her extensive experience and knowledge of health regulation in Australia to the review.

 Key timeframes